Landau11th/IsingModel/README.md

+For openmp
-For openmp: do remember to compile with -fopenmp
+- do remember to compile with -fopenmp
+- TDM-GCC by default does not include openmp!
+Remember to check